robfairh/transition-scenarios/input/eg01-eg29/readme.txt

 mixer is not complete has lwrpu but not frpu it records that the capacity for lwrpu is 3000 this is good

+using installed capacity for d3ploy-simple2.xml it works!!

+- eg01-eg29-flatpower-d3ploy4.xml
+it works with installed capacity!!